Understanding rental car insurance benefits

 Find out what’s typically covered and how to file a claim.

-Before attempting to use your rental car insurance benefit, contact a benefit administrator listed in your Benefits Guide, as terms and conditions apply.
+Understanding your rental car insurance benefits and how to access them can help you avoid unnecessary expenses.
+If you have questions, contact the benefit administrator listed in your Cardholder Benefits Guide, as terms and conditions apply.
+Not all cards are eligible for cardholder benefits.

 Credit cards with rental car insurance

-Rental car insurance is available to Capital One cardholders with the following cards if they’re branded as World Elite Mastercard, Visa Infinite or Visa Signature:
+Rental car insurance is available to Capital One cardholders with the following cards if they’re branded as World Elite Mastercard, Visa Infinite, Visa Signature or Discover:

 • Venture X